socketio/socket.io-website/source/docs/v4/server-api.md

 // make all Socket instances in the "room1" room leave the "room2" and "room3" rooms io.in("room1").socketsLeave(["room2", "room3"]);

+// this also works with a single socket ID io.in(theSocketId).socketsLeave("room1");
 ```

 See [here](/docs/v4/server-instance/#Utility-methods).